 The Set

-Chaos Rising is the 3rd expansion in the Mega Evolution block, following Ascended Heroes in January and Perfect Order in March.
+Chaos Rising is the 4th main expansion in the Mega Evolution block, following Ascended Heroes in January and Perfect Order in March.
 120+ cards.
-Four headline Mega Evolution Pokemon ex anchor the chase checklist.
+Five Mega Evolution Pokemon ex anchor the chase checklist.

 Greninja alone carries this set.
 He has been one of the strongest secret-rare pulls in modern Pokémon since the X/Y era, and a Mega ex version walks into Chaos Rising with a built-in collector base.
 Floette and Dragalge bring their own followings.
 Pyroar is the dark horse.